Yuan-Chai/dotnetGrpc/ReadMe.md

 - Uses concurrent dictionary to simulate db
 - Webapi running side by side with grpc on the server
 - Includes a grpc client to update data in db
+- Added sigalR to reflect records been added